nanek/mstranslator/README.md

 // Second parameter to constructor (true) indicates that
 // the token should be auto-generated.

-// old token API
 var client = new MsTranslator({
-  client_id: "your client_id" // use this for the old token API , client_secret: "your client secret" // use this for the old token API }, true);

-// new token API
-var client = new MsTranslator({
-  api_key: "your portal.azure.com api key" // use this for the new token API.
+  api_key: "your portal.azure.com api key"
 }, true);

 var params = {